 Arkadia Alpacas at Great Ground Farm was started by author & former circus ringmaster Drew Thomas in 2015.
 Recognising the immense possibilities offered by these mythical creatures from South America (not least their remarkably low impact on the environment SEE BELOW), he set about acquiring the genetics to develop a small herd specialising in coloured alpacas to produce fine fibre in a range of natural colours.

-The herd now stands at over 40 alpacas and their show success has secured the future of the Arkadia herd.
+The herd now stands at over 50 alpacas and their breeding & show success has secured their future.

 Impact of Alpacas on the Environment

 There is a large push to be more user friendly in what we do on a daily basis.
 This includes farming and everything that goes with it.
 There have been a variety of investigations on the environmental impact of camelids, including their containment, shelter, feed intake, water intake, faecal output, faecal examination for pathogens and pasture management.